 Pumpkin is perhaps best known for being rich in vitamin A, which is great for your dog's vision, as well as supporting a healthy immune system.

-Pumpkins also contain vitamin C, which is important for the production of collagen, a protein that plays an important role in joint health.
-Vitamin C also supports a variety of enzymatic reactions within the body.
+Pumpkins also contain vitamin C, an important antioxidant that supports a variety of enzymatic reactions within the body.
+Vitamin C is also important for the production of collagen, a protein that plays an important role in joint health.

-Pumpkin also provides your dog with a healthy dose of iron.
-They need iron to maintain healthy hemoglobin levels and keep their cells oxygenated.
+Additionally, pumpkin provides your dog with a healthy dose of iron.
+Dogs need iron to maintain healthy hemoglobin levels and keep their cells oxygenated.

-Pumpkins contain lots of antioxidants, including vitamin E, alpha-carotene, and lutein.
+Pumpkins contain other antioxidants, including vitamin E, alpha-carotene, and lutein.

 Alpha-carotene and vitamin E are essential for healthy enzymatic activity in the body.
-They also help to protect your dog's cells from free radical damage, and they even have protective effects against cancer.
+They also help to protect your dog's cells from free radical damage, and have been shown to exhibit protective effects against cancer.